venomz75/yr1_scala/README.md

 # scalaYearOne
 My Scala work from year one of my Computer Science studies.
+Most of this work isn't very interesting but I thought GitHub is a decent place to keep it.